Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

-Phil Spector did only one remix of “The Long And Winding Road“, using the same January 26, 1969 performance that Glyn Johns used on his “Get Back” LP.
+Phil Spector completed only one remix (RS1) of “The Long and Winding Road” on this day, using the same January 26, 1969 performance previously selected by Glyn Johns for his “Get Back” LP.

-Let It Be” had been subject to overdubs on April 30, 1969 (George Harrison then added a guitar overdub, sacrificing the “no overdubs” concept of the “Get Back” project) and on January 4, 1970 (when a brass and cello score written by George Martin was recorded).
-Those overdubs were used on the single version of “Let It Be” released on March 6, 1970, in the UK (two weeks before this session).
+Let It Be” had previously been subject to overdubs on two occasions.
+On April 30, 1969, George Harrison added a guitar overdub — marking the first departure from the original “no overdubs” philosophy of the “Get Back” project.
+Further overdubs were recorded on January 4, 1970, including a brass and cello arrangement scored by George Martin, along with a new guitar solo by George.
+These additions were used for the single version of “Let It Be,” released in the UK on March 6, 1970 — just two weeks before this session.

 [Phil Spector] made four attempts at getting a new mix of the song, the fourth being deemed the best.
 Being the master of the famous “Wall Of Sound” as heard on his American productions, Spector added a good amount of tape echo to Paul’s maracas in the third set of verses and Ringo’s hi-hat in the second set of verses, punching up the drummer’s contribution to be a stand-out feature of the recording […].
 He also elevated George Martin’s brass performance much higher in the mix, choosing Harrison’s searing new guitar work from January 4th, 1970 to give the song a more jarring presence.